KayZou/UserManagement-w8-express-jwt-ejs-mongoose/README.md

 - JWT (JSON Web Tokens): Used for user authentication and authorization.
 - EJS (Embedded JavaScript): A templating engine for rendering HTML templates.
 - Multer: Middleware for handling file uploads (for user profile images).
+- Nodemailer: Used for sending emails to users.